robindrost/docs-1/docs/android-sdk.md

 onProgressChanged(long buffer, long latency)
 ```

-The methods `onDurationChanged` nor `onVolumeChanged` were also removed.
+The methods `onDurationChanged` and `onVolumeChanged` were also removed.

 ####